APercy/fishing_boat/README.md

 Is possible to lock the boat access, so only the owners can enter: /fishing_boat_lock true To let anyone enter, /fishing_boat_lock false
 All shared owners can access the boat inventory
+When the ship sunk, all permissions are ignored and anybody can gat the boat treasures

 Painting:
 As the planes, punch a dye against the hull, so the primary color will change